 - 2 medium tomatoes roughly chopped

-- ¼ tsp ground black pepper plus a few grinds for finishing
+- ¼ teaspoon ground black pepper plus a few grinds for finishing

 - 300 g cooked chickpeas (garbanzo beans)

 - 2 tablespoon fresh coriander (cilantro) cilantro, chopped (save a little for finishing)

 - 200 g firm silken tofu cut into rounds